 Exhaust Gas Recirculation (EGR)

-The EGR valve does the work of directing back a certain portion of exhaust gases to the External link.
+The EGR valve does the work of directing back a certain portion of exhaust gases to the cylinder head.
 They are then combined with fuel air mixture and enter the combustion chamber.
 This process serves a great way for lowering the combustion temperature, which in turn proves to be a favourable condition for lower production of nitrogen oxides as by-products of combustion.
 This procedure in reality affects the engine efficiency a bit but is a good practice for controlling harmful emission.

 The air injection system, also known as the Secondary Air-injection system works in a different way but with the same principle, lowering the emission rate.
 In the air-injection system, injection of air in the exhaust manifold is done by an engine-driven pump.
 The air then combines with the carbon monoxide and un-burnt hydrocarbons at a high temperature and carries out the continuation of the combustion process.
 This method restricts the discharge of large percentage pollutants that were formerly emitted out through the exhaust system.
 The limiting procedure is carried out by burning the pollutants.